-Fargo and Odessa customers now have services with Unlimited data!
+Fargo, Odessa, and Emporia customers now have services with Unlimited data!

 Customers on our “Plus” plans that sign up with us after February 1, 2018:

 All plus plans sold after February 1, 2018 include unlimited data.
 Customers who use more than 5TB of data during a data cycle may be subject to reduced speeds of 10Mbps x 1Mbps for the remainder of their billing period.

 Please refer to the Acceptable Use Policy for details concerning data plans and data policies.

 Other Customers (Not on “Plus” plans sold after February 1, 2018):

 All Internet plans include a data plan as outlined in the Acceptable Use Policy.
 However, after February 1, 2018 and until further notice, customers who are not on “Plus” plans will no longer receive notifications if they use more data than their data plan.
 The data plan will still appear on the bill and when a customer logs into their account, however, overage notifications will no longer be sent.

 Additionally, until further notice, the data policy as outlined in the Acceptable Use Policy for customers who use more than their data plan will not be applied.

 Customers who use more than 5TB of data during a data cycle may be subject to reduced speeds of 10Mbps x 1Mbps for the remainder of their billing period.

 - Q: How will I know the amount of data usage I have used during the current billing cycle?